-Australia’s swimmers delivered a perfect score on night one of the 2016 Hancock Prospecting Australian Swimming Championships in Adelaide overnight.
+Australia’s swimmers delivered a perfect score on night one of the 2016 Australian Swimming Championships in Adelaide, SA, overnight (7 April).

-In the Multi-Class events, the night belonged to Ellie Cole.
-The 24-year-old smashed the S9 World Record for the 50m freestyle, winning in 28.75 (1031 points).
-The World Champion in the event, Cole didn’t expect such a huge result and was elated to break the record and gain nomination for a spot on the team for Rio.
+In the multi-class events, the night belonged to Ellie Cole.
+The 24-year-old smashed the women’s 50m freestyle S9 world record, winning in 28.75.
+Despite being the world champion in the event, Cole didn’t expect such a huge result, and was elated to break the record and gain nomination for a spot on the team for the Rio 2016 Paralympic Games.

 “For the 50m freestyle – leg amputees aren’t very good at it,” Cole said.

-“Natalie du Toit held the record before and to follow in her footsteps has been a dream of mine since I was a really little girl.
+“Natalie du Toit [from South Africa] held the record before, and to follow in her footsteps has been a dream of mine since I was a really little girl.
 I am absolutely speechless with that time.

 By Swimming Australia